JanetAnalyst/House-Prices-in-London-1995-2020/README.md

 ![image](https://github.com/JanetAnalyst/House-Prices-in-London-1995-2020/assets/141876014/7e1399ba-365a-4953-a6d6-c3529136f400)

 This topic delves into the transformation of housing prices in London from 1995 to 2020.
-It encomposesses an in-depth analysis of the available data.
+It encompasses an in-depth analysis of the available data.

 How has the housing market (average house price) and number of houses sold changed over the years in different boroughs (areas) of London?